Excipients: Learning outcomes

 Competencies

-This tutorial is aimed at hospital foundation pharmacists, and may help you meet competencies from the RPS framework including:
+If you are a hospital foundation pharmacist, this topic may help you meet competencies from the RPS framework including:

 Continuing professional development